Hong Kong: Competition Commission

-Similar to established competition law regimes, Hong Kong’s Competition Ordinance comprises what are commonly known as the three pillars of competition law:
+Similar to established competition law regimes, the Ordinance comprises what are commonly known as the three pillars of competition law:

-- a first conduct rule which prohibits businesses from entering into or giving effect to anti-competitive agreements and arrangements;
+- a First Conduct Rule that prohibits businesses from entering into or giving effect to anticompetitive agreements and arrangements;

-- a second conduct rule which prohibits businesses with a substantial degree of market power from abusing that market power to engage in anti-competitive conduct; and
+- a Second Conduct Rule that prohibits businesses with a substantial degree of market power from abusing that market power to engage in anticompetitive conduct; and

-- a merger rule which prohibits mergers and acquisitions that substantially lessen competition.
+- a Merger Rule that prohibits mergers and acquisitions that substantially lessen competition.

-While the conduct rules were designed to be sector-neutral and applicable to all industries, the government took a different approach in relation to the merger rule, whose scope of application is confined to the telecommunications sector (at least in the initial years of implementation of the Ordinance).
-For the avoidance of doubt, mergers in non-telecoms sectors are given an express exclusion from the conduct rules.
-Although this policy decision has attracted some criticism, it was arguably needed at the pre-legislative stage to gain business support and may be expected to help focus the Commission’s limited resources on behavioural issues which are more of a concern for consumers.
+While the First Conduct Rule and the Second Conduct Rule (the Conduct Rules) were designed to be sector-neutral and applicable to all industries, the government took a different approach in relation to the Merger Rule, whose scope of application is confined to the telecommunications sector (at least in the initial years of implementation of the Ordinance).
+For the avoidance of doubt, mergers in non-telecoms sectors are given an express exclusion from the Conduct Rules.
+Although this policy decision has attracted some criticism, it was arguably needed at the pre-legislative stage to gain business support, and may be expected to help focus the Competition Commission’s (the Commission) limited resources on behavioural issues that are more of a concern for consumers.
 However, it is envisaged that after acquiring a number of years’ enforcement experience, the government will review the Ordinance’s efficacy and reconsider whether a cross-sector merger control regime may be suitable for Hong Kong.

-In terms of institutional arrangements, the Ordinance adopts a two-tiered adjudicative enforcement model, with the Competition Commission, an independent statutory body, acting as investigator and prosecutor; and the Competition Tribunal, a specialist court in the High Court made up of judges of the Court of First Instance, acting as decision-maker and adjudicator.
-The structure was preferred over an EU-style administrative enforcement model in order to afford more checks and balances to the Commission’s power.
+In terms of institutional arrangements, the Ordinance adopts a two-tiered adjudicative enforcement model, with the Commission, an independent statutory body, acting as investigator and prosecutor; and the Competition Tribunal (the Tribunal), a specialist court in the High Court made up of judges of the Court of First Instance, acting as decision-maker and adjudicator.

-During the pre-legislative debate of the Competition Bill, the government outlined a phased-in implementation plan to address concerns that businesses might not have sufficient time to farmiliarise themselves with the new law and make necessary adjustments to their commercial practices.
-In 2013, institutional provisions in relation to the establishment of the Competition Commission and the Competition Tribunal were first brought into force, on 18 January and 1 August respectively.
-The substantive provisions of the competition rules and enforcement procedures on the other hand will become operative at a later date to be appointed by the government, but only after the Commission issues guidelines mandated under section 35 of the Ordinance.
-Through this phasing in of the Ordinance, businesses are afforded a reasonable transitional period during which they can gain an understanding of competition law through the Commission’s engagement and advocacy activities, as well as the publication and consultation on the Commission’s draft guidelines, before enforcement takes place subsequently.
+During the pre-legislative debate of the Competition Bill, the government outlined a phased-in implementation plan to address concerns that businesses might not have sufficient time to familiarise themselves with the new law and make necessary adjustments to their commercial practices.
+In 2013, institutional provisions in relation to the establishment of the Commission and the Tribunal were first brought into force, on 18 January and 1 August respectively.
+The substantive provisions of the competition rules and enforcement procedures, on the other hand, were only to become operative after the Commission issued guidelines mandated under section 35 of the Ordinance.
+Through this phasing in of the Ordinance, businesses were afforded a reasonable transitional period, during which they could gain an understanding of competition law through the Commission’s engagement and advocacy activities, as well as the publication and consultation on the Commission’s draft guidelines, before enforcement subsequently takes place.

 - the Guideline on the First Conduct Rule;